Shrenikjangada/Instagram-following-bot/README.md

 # Instagram-following-bot
-This is created if you want to follow multiple peoples and don't want to waste your time
+This is created if you want to follow multiple peoples on instagram and don't want to waste your time doing it manually

 # Required Modules and Software